Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_Quickstart/README.md

     }
 );
 ```
-2. login with an acs user on this site https://acs-sample-app.azurewebsites.net/ with the connection string of the resource we are testing. open a second tab and log in with another user
+1. login with an acs user on this site https://acs-sample-app.azurewebsites.net/ with the connection string of the resource we are testing. open a second tab and log in with another user
-3. To test this, run the following form a cmd prompt `curl http://localhost:5000/startgroupcall?acstarget=INSERTACSTARGETUSERHERE,INSERTACSTARGETUSE2RHERE` using the acs users you created
+2. To test this, run the following form a cmd prompt `curl http://localhost:5000/startgroupcall?acstarget=INSERTACSTARGETUSERHERE,INSERTACSTARGETUSE2RHERE` using the acs users you created
-4. On the ACS Test App, you should see the incoming call on both tabs.
+3. On the ACS Test App, you should see the incoming call on both tabs.

 ## Playback media to all users
-1. insert the following code snippets above `app.Run()`, rerun the server, and end existing calls.
 ```c#
 app.MapGet("/playmediatoall", () =>
     {